Balm Bench

 For the Science Hippies

-sandalwood essential oil is rich in sesquiterpene alcohols, especially alpha-santalol and beta-santalol.
-Those heavier aromatic molecules evaporate more slowly than the small, punchy compounds that dominate citrus or mint oils, which is why sandalwood tends to linger and behave more like a base note or fixative-style component in a blend.
+Sandalwood essential oil is rich in sesquiterpene alcohols, especially alpha-santalol and beta-santalol.
+Those heavier aromatic molecules evaporate more slowly than the small, punchy compounds that dominate citrus or mint oils, which is why sandalwood tends to linger and behave more like a base note or ingredient that helps the scent last longer in a blend.

-This is an essential oil, so fatty acid profile, crystal structure, and wax network behavior are not really the story here.
-Its main formula role is volatility management and aroma character.
+This is an essential oil, so Sandalwood will not firm a balm or change its scoop.
+Use it to smooth sharp notes and help the scent linger.
 It does not meaningfully build viscosity or structure on its own at normal use levels, but it can influence how a formula is perceived by softening harsh aromatic edges and extending the scent trail.